 In accordance with Section 9.3 of the State Policy, this Local Agency Management Program outlines the responsibilities of administering the program.
-The liquid waste program is located under the Environmental Health Services section of the Division of Environmental Health.
+The liquid waste program is located under the Environmental Health Services section of the Environmental Health Division.
 Staff assigned to this section report to the Environmental Health Services Manager, who in turn reports to the Deputy Director of the Division.
-Please see the organization chart for the Division of Environmental Health in Appendix F.